 The school will normally seek to discuss any concerns about a pupil with their parents.
 This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
-The DSL may seek advice from children's Social Care prior to informing parents.

 However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care.